apache/incubator-hugegraph-ai/README.md

     ```

 2.  **Create and Activate a Virtual Environment:**
     It's highly recommended to work within a virtual environment.

+    If you fail to execute the script using powershell in a Windows environment, [refer to link](https://learn.microsoft.com/zh-cn/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5)

     ```bash
     # Create a virtual environment in .venv directory
     uv venv
     # Activate the environment
     # On macOS and Linux
     source .venv/bin/activate
     # On Windows (PowerShell)
     .venv\Scripts\Activate.ps1
     ```